SharedSignals June 2024

 iss

-• Transmitter-Supplied, A URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
+• Transmitter-Supplied, REQUIRED.
+A URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
 This MUST be identical to the "iss" Claim value in Security Event Tokens issued from this Transmitter.

 aud

-• Transmitter-Supplied, A string or an array of strings containing an audience claim as defined in JSON Web Token (JWT)[RFC7519] that identifies the Event Receiver(s) for the Event Stream.
+• Transmitter-Supplied, REQUIRED.
+A string or an array of strings containing an audience claim as defined in JSON Web Token (JWT)[RFC7519] that identifies the Event Receiver(s) for the Event Stream.
 This property cannot be updated.
 If multiple Receivers are specified then the Transmitter SHOULD know that these Receivers are the same entity.

 events_supported

-• Transmitter-Supplied, An array of URIs identifying the set of events supported by the Transmitter for this Receiver.
+• Transmitter-Supplied, OPTIONAL.
+An array of URIs identifying the set of events supported by the Transmitter for this Receiver.
 If omitted, Event Transmitters SHOULD make this set available to the Event Receiver via some other means (e.g. publishing it in online documentation).

 events_requested

-• Receiver-Supplied, An array of URIs identifying the set of events that the Receiver requested.
+• Receiver-Supplied, OPTIONAL.
+An array of URIs identifying the set of events that the Receiver requested.
 A Receiver SHOULD request only the events that it understands and it can act on.
 This is configurable by the Receiver.
 A Transmitter MUST ignore any array values that it does not understand.
 This array SHOULD NOT be empty.

 events_delivered

-• Transmitter-Supplied, An array of URIs identifying the set of events that the Transmitter MUST include in the stream.
+• Transmitter-Supplied, REQUIRED.
+An array of URIs identifying the set of events that the Transmitter MUST include in the stream.
 This is a subset (not necessarily a proper subset) of the intersection of "events_supported" and "events_requested".
 A Receiver MUST rely on the values received in this field to understand which event types it can expect from the Transmitter.

 delivery